Custom Policies

 Once an Allow condition is met:

-• Other Custom Policies do not block the request.
+• Other custom policies do not block the request.

-• No additional alerts are generated within Custom Policies.
+• No additional alerts are generated within custom policies.

 The Allow action applies only to custom policies.
 Policies configured under Protection → Settings → Policies → WAF and API Protection continue to inspect and act on traffic independently.
 To exempt traffic from WAF or API Protection detections, configure an appropriate rule on the Exclusion page.